Papplewick School

 Papplewick School is a non-selective independent day and boarding preparatory school for boys aged 6–13 (Years 2–8) in Ascot, England.
 It occupies a 15-acre semi-rural campus across from Ascot Racecourse.

 History

 It was founded in 1947 as a small boys' school and grew under long-serving headmaster Peter Knatchbull-Hugessen.
 The school became a charitable trust in 1964 under a board of governors.
 Extensive additions to the accommodation were carried out in 1998 under a building programme which included a sports hall, music school and two technology suites.

 Academics

-All boys generally take English, Maths, Science, French, Classics, History, Geography, Divinity, Design & Technology (DT), Art, ICT, PE and Reasoning Common Entrance Exam prep begins in Year 7.
+All boys generally take English, Maths, Science, French, Classics, History, Geography, Philosophy, Theology and Religion, Design & Technology (DT), Art, ICT, PE and Reasoning.
+Common Entrance Exam prep begins in Year 7.